jacklule/jacklule.github.io/README.md

 <p>Instructions that take my students through the entire process of registering for GitHub, creating a user page and establishing a repository for a portfolio can be found in the early weeks of my Data Visualization syllabus.</p>

+<p>I subsequently found [an excellent tutorial on using GitHub for Web portfolios](http://dannguyen.github.io/github-for-portfolios/)by Dan Nguyen.